 For a general guide to searching and utilizing the Library's resources, both print and electronic, consult our How Do I...?
 Guide

-GKML librarians have created research guides for many classes and subject areas.
-If you would like to collaborate on a guide for your classes or subject areas, please contact email@example.com.
+Kistler librarians have created research guides for many classes and subject areas.
 Reference librarians routinely build new guides and may contact you directly with in-progress guides related to specific courses or topic areas.

-GKML librarians offer instruction to help your students acquire college-level research skills.
-Please complete our Library Instruction Schedule Form to request Library Instruction.
-Instruction sessions are generally held in The Snyder-Fugger Instructional and Training Center (Room 117).
+Kistler librarians offer instruction to help your students acquire college-level research skills.
+Instruction sessions are generally held in The Snyder-Fugger Instructional and Training Center (Room B17) but can also be given in classes equipped with smart displays.
 Virtual sessions via Zoom are also available.

 Library staff have created a shareable Virtual Reference Desk module in Canvas that can easily be imported into any course shell from the commons.
 The standard module includes a directory of important links and an open discussion board for research questions related to the class, but it can also be amended with other resources as needed.
-Alongside this module, reference librarians can be embedded in the course on Canvas to be available directly to students.
-Contact firstname.lastname@example.org to set up this service for your course.
+Alongside this module, reference librarians are embedded in the course on Canvas to be available directly to students.

-For media equipment set up and technical support in the Rotwitt Theater and Lawrence Auditorium, or to be trained on the Sympodium in the Global Classroom, contact Liam Fennell (email@example.com or x2278.)
+For media equipment set up and technical support, contact Liam Fennell (email@example.com or x2278.)
 These services require 48 hours advance notice.

 A valid Rosemont ID is your library card.
 It is required when borrowing library materials.
 Rosemont faculty may borrow an unlimited number of books for 1 year and AV materials for 1 week.
 Request renewals by emailing firstname.lastname@example.org, calling the information desk (x2271), or inquiring in person.

 Kistler Library actively collects faculty publications.
-Please notify firstname.lastname@example.org of any recent publications to ensure they are added to the Library's holdings.
+Please use the form linked below to notify us of any recent publications to ensure they are added to the Library's holdings (...we especially encourage donations!).
 The Faculty Collection is currently located in the Front Reading Room.